Don is a retired engineer and shares his experiences and knowledge with his readers to help them as technology gets more complicated.

 The converter in an RV is powered by the camper's 110-volt AC electrical system.
 It will have a standard AC power cord that can be plugged into a home-type AC receptacle at a campground or a house.
 Converters come in different capacities for different RVs.

-A converter acts like a battery charger.
+A converter is basically a battery charger.
 It is specially designed to provide just enough voltage to trickle-charge your coach battery.
 A converter cannot be used to "fast charge" a dead, discharged battery, but it can keep a functional battery charged even while it is being used by the RV equipment.

 Troubleshooting a Typical Converter Problem